 As with other narcotics, a dose reduction may be appropriate in elderly patients, in patients with hypothyroidism, renal and chronic hepatic disease.

 Morphine Sulfate Solution for Injection should be used with caution in debilitated patients and those with Acute chest syndrome (ACS) in patients with sickle cell disease (SCD); adrenal insufficiency; hypopituitarism; prostatic hypertrophy; shock; diabetes mellitus; diseases of the biliary tract; myasthenia gravis; cardiac arrhythmias; excessive obesity; hypotension and severe cardiac failure.
 It should also be used with caution post-operatively following total joint arthroplasty (colonic pseudo-obstruction).

-The CNS depressant effects of morphine are increased by the co-administration of CNS depressants including alcohol, anaesthetics, muscle relaxants, hypnotics, sedatives, tricyclics, neuroleptics and phenthiazimes.
+The CNS depressant effects of morphine are increased by the co-administration of CNS depressants including alcohol, anaesthetics, muscle relaxants, hypnotics, sedatives, tricyclics, neuroleptics and phenothiazines.
 Hyperpyrexia and CNS toxicity may result from an opiate selegiline combination.
 Sedative medicines such as benzodiazepines or related drugs: The concomitant use of opioids with sedative medicines such as benzodiazepines or related drugs increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
 The dose and duration of concomitant use should be limited (see section 4.4)

 Cimetidine and ranitidine appear to interfere with the metabolism of morphine and the metabolism and excretion of morphine may be inhibited by disulfiram.
 Increased morphine levels may result from the co-administration of cisapride.
 Metoclopramide and domperidone may antagonise morphine's gastrointestinal effects and metoclopramide enhances its sedative effect.
 Ciprofloxacin concentration may be reduced and mexiletine absorption delayed by co-administered opiate.
 Animal data suggest that propranolol may increase the toxicity of opioids.
 Ritonavir can induce the formation of metabolising enzymes made in the liver and can cause increased metabolism of morphine sulfate which can reduce the clinical efficacy of the analgesic.